Aboriginal Blue Mountains Walkabout, Blue Mountains, New South Wales

 Aboriginal Blue Mountains Walkabout

 Aboriginal Blue Mountains Walkabout offers an inspiring and educational journey into the Dreamtime just a one hour drive from Sydney.
 The six hour tour includes two hours of walking with a chance to spend time exploring ancient art sites and artefacts, learn about bush medicine, taste bush tucker, see wildlife and stunning scenery and connect with the Dreamtime through story, art, ritual and dance.
 In summer, you can paddle under a waterfall in a clear water billabong.
 In winter, you’ll enjoy lunch in a sunny sandstone cave by a warm, crackling log fire.
-You’ll also receive a poetic, artistic and written presentation of cultural wisdom to take home.
+You’ll also receive a poetic, artistic and written presentation of cultural wisdom to take home when you leave the stunning Blue Mountains.

 Davidson's Arnhemland Safaris